WAMillerUTK/GolfTrainer23/src/README.md

 # Raspberry Pi

-The 2022-2023 SwingTrainer team has elected to utilize a Raspberry Pi to be the internal computer for the distribution deck.
+The 2022-2023 SwingTrainer team has elected to utilize a Raspberry Pi to be the internal computer for the weight distribution deck.

 ## Setup and use